JeffCohen/workbook/books/law713/4-rails/1-introduction/1-getting-started.md

 ~/code$ rails new myapp
 ```

-In this example, a new subfolder named `myapp` will be created, and inside
+Always start in the `~/code` folder when you run this command, and of course you'll probably want something different than `myapp` but that's what we'll use in this example.
+A new subfolder named `myapp` (or whatever you chose) will be created, and inside of that subfolder
 will be the skeleton of a brand new web application.

 To start working
 with your new application, change your current directory to be the new
 subfolder:

+> Always change your current directory after `rails new`.

 ```
 ~/code$ cd myapp